dxw/dalmatian-developer-docs/README.md

 You will be provided with AWS credentials that provide the access permissions required to complete these tasks.

 You will need to set up your AWS account the first time you log in.
-Follow the (AWS account First time setup)[aws-account-first-time-setup.md] documentation when you recieve your credentials.
+Follow the [AWS account First time setup](aws-account-first-time-setup.md) documentation when you recieve your credentials.

-To set up your local environment for AWS, follow the (Setting up AWS credentials on your local environment)[setting-up-aws-credentials-on-your-local-environment.md]
+To set up your local environment for AWS, follow the [Setting up AWS credentials on your local environment](setting-up-aws-credentials-on-your-local-environment.md)

 ## Deploying to Dalmatian